hansonkd/skyline/README.md

 #### Events

 You can subscribe to incoming and outgoing messages, errors, logins and disconnects through the event system.
-This can be handy if you want to build a mailbox topic of all the errors a user has hit.
-Or simply expand functionality of topics based on other events.
+This can be handy if you want to build a mailbox topic of all the errors a user has hit or simply expand functionality of topics based on other events.

 ```elixir
 defmodule Example.EventHandler do
   use GenEvent

   require Logger
   alias Skyline.Events.Errors

   def init() do
       Errors.add_handler(Example.EventHandler, nil)
   end

   def handle_event({:error, {client_id, auth_info, exception}}, st) do
     Logger.error "Received Exception: (#{client_id}, #{inspect auth_info}): #{inspect exception}"
     {:ok, st}